Timeline of Mars Science Laboratory: Third extended mission (October 2019 - September 2022)

-2021 events

 In June 2021, scientists determined that the methane concentration around Curiosity varied according to the time of sol, with methane present only at night.
 This explains the difference in methane levels detected by Curiosity and the Trace Gas Orbiter (an open question since 2016), although it does not explain what is creating the methane or why the methane seems to be more short-lived than current models predict.

-On July 3, 2021, the Curiosity rover viewed the "Rafael Navarro Mountain" area.
+On 3 July 2021, the Curiosity rover viewed the "Rafael Navarro Mountain" area.

-On November 1, 2021, astronomers reported detecting, in a "first-of-its-kind" process based on SAM instruments, organic molecules, including benzoic acid, ammonia and other related unknown compounds, on the planet Mars by the Curiosity rover.
+On 1 November 2021, astronomers reported detecting, in a "first-of-its-kind" process based on SAM instruments, organic molecules, including benzoic acid, ammonia and other related unknown compounds, on the planet Mars by the Curiosity rover.

-2022 events

 On 17 January 2022, scientists reported finding an unusual signal of carbon isotopes on Mars by the Curiosity rover which may (or may not) be associated with ancient Martian life and suggesting, according to the scientists, that microbes residing underground may have emitted the "enriched carbon as methane gas".
 However, abiotic sources of the unusual carbon signal have not been completely ruled out.

 In April 2022, Mars Science Laboratory was renewed for a fourth extended mission, which will include the exploration of the sulfate-bearing unit.

-2023 events
+Fourth extended mission (October 2022 - September 2025)

+The rover began its fourth extended mission on 1 October 2022, which will last until October 2025.

 In January 2023, the Curiosity Rover viewed and studied the "Cacao" meteorite.

+In August 2023, Curiosity explored the upper Gediz Vallis Ridge.
+A panoramic view of the ridge is here, and a 3D rendered view is here.

+In February 2024, Curiosity completed its 40th successful drilling, of a rock named "Mineral King" in Gediz Vallis.

+In July 2024, it was announced that, in an analysis of a rock that had been crushed by the rover (one in a series of deposits), elemental pure sulfur had been found on Mars for the first time.

+In October 2024, the science team behind the SAM experiment onboard the rover announced the results of three years of sampling, which suggested that based on high carbon-13 and oxygen-18 levels in the regolith, the early Martian atmosphere was unlikely to be stable enough to support surface water hospitable to life, with rapid wetting-drying cycles and very high-salinity cryogenic brines providing an explanation.

+In March 2025, an analysis of a Cumberland mudstone sampled by Curiosity was published, announcing the discovery of indigenous decane, undecane, and dodecane, the heaviest organic molecule ever discovered on Mars, preserved in Gale crater.
+The study made no definite statement about their origin, but hypothesized that the alkanes were derived from the degradation of carboxylic acids.